 Changes to This Notice

 We reserve the right to change this notice.
 We reserve the right to make the revised or changed notice effective for medical information we already have about you as well as any medical information we create in the future.
 We will post a copy of the current notice at appropriate client access points in our treatment facilities.
 The notice will contain its effective date on the top of the first page.
-In addition, each time you register at or are admitted to Devereux for treatment or health care services as an inpatient or outpatient, we will ask you if you want a copy of the current notice in effect.
+In addition, each time you register at or are admitted to Devereux Advanced Behavioral Health for treatment or health care services as an inpatient or outpatient, we will ask you if you want a copy of the current notice in effect.

 5850 T.G.
 Lee Blvd., Suite 470

 Orlando, FL 32822